delete-44-COMP3006/vignette-app/README.md

 ## Running locally

+On a first-time run, node modules need to be installed using the command `yarn install`, or just `yarn`.
 Use `yarn start` to run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.